 “That’s your opinion,” Porter interjected.

 “It’s more than just my opinion, Ms. Porter.
-I’ve been in contact with a number of governors who agree with the supposition that the President’s assault on the sovereignty of this state and his administrations efforts to subvert the Constitution cannot be tolerated.
+I’ve been in contact with a number of governors who agree with the supposition that the President’s assault on the sovereignty of this state and his administration’s efforts to subvert the Constitution cannot be tolerated.
 That is why they have agreed the time has come to do something we should have done a long time ago.
-Over the next few days we will be calling on our state legislatures to select from their number men and women who will gather at a location yet to be determine for the purpose of convening a convention of states as specified by Article Five of the Constitution.”
+Over the next few days we will be calling on our state legislatures to select from their number-one men and women who will gather at a location yet to be determined for the purpose of convening a convention of states as specified by Article Five of the Constitution.”

 When he saw the blank expression on Porter’s face, Burress couldn’t help but smile.
 “For those members of your viewing audience who are unfamiliar with that passage, Ms. Porter, Article Five describes the process by which the states can modify and alter the Constitution.
-While it has only been used in the past to amend it we, the governors, do not see why we cannot do what the original framers of the Constitution did and redo the whole thing in order to form a more perfect Union.”
+While it has only been used in the past to amend it, we, the governors, do not see why we cannot do what the original framers of the Constitution did and redo the whole thing in order to form a more perfect Union.”

 Had Amy Porter been holding a hand mike, Burress imagined she would have dropped it.
-As it was, her gobsmacked expression, complete with gapping mouth and bug eyes captured by the Phoenix native who was operating the camera was just as precious to those who were not fans of the New York reporter.
+As it was, her gobsmacked expression, complete with gapping mouth and bug eyes captured by the Phoenix native who was operating the camera, was just as precious to those who were not fans of the New York reporter.
 This included the producer at the local WNN affiliate who was responsible for editing the interview, for she made a point of including that shot in the final product that was repeatedly aired by WNN.

 The White House, Washington, D.C.

 Timothy Rowland was fortunate there were no cameras in his office to record his reaction to Burress’ revelation when he first saw the full, unedited interview.
 Not that anyone who knew the President’s chief of staff would have been surprised by his antics.
-Excitable did not begin to describe his behavior as stunned disbelief over what he was hearing morphed into a fit of rage he took out on the furniture of his office and anyone who was unfortunate enough to be within shouting distance of it.
-As he was not the kind of person who was able to let a challenge such as this go unanswered, his next response was to do what came natural to him, a trait that made any bearer of bad news hesitant to approach him with it, for he had a reputation of shooting the messenger.
+Excitable did not begin to describe his behavior; stunned disbelief over what he was hearing morphed into a fit of rage he took out on his office furniture and anyone who was unfortunate enough to be within shouting distance.
+As he was not the kind of person who was able to let a challenge such as this go unanswered, his next response was to do what came naturally to him, a trait that made any bearer of bad news hesitant to approach him with it, for he had a reputation of shooting the messenger.
 In this case, the messenger was a news network that had been a thorn in the side of the President for years.

-Having no wish to listen to a bunch of shit-for-brains commenters, news anchors and talking heads speculate on how a convention of states would work and what it would mean to the country, Rowland plopped down into his chair, took up the TV remote and turned the set in his office off.
+Having no wish to listen to a bunch of shit-for-brains commentators, news anchors, and talking heads speculate on how a convention of states would work and what it would mean to the country, Rowland plopped down into his chair, took up the TV remote, and turned off the set.
 Shutting down a major news network would not be easy.
 Nor would it go over well.
-Even members of the main stream media who were big fans of the President would find themselves have to choose between supporting his actions as they had so often done in the past or defending the right of a free press enshrined by the First Amendment.
+Even members of the main stream media who were big fans of the President would have to choose between supporting his actions as they had so often done in the past or defending the right of a free press enshrined by the First Amendment.